daluu/phrrs/README.md

 Keyword definition and execution
 -----

 You can define keyword implementations in as much files as you like.
-Constraints and allowances:
+Rules:
 * Function names define the keyword names
 * The functions/keywords must be in classses
 * Any number of classes can be used, several classes per file is OK, class names not matching the file names is OK
-* Any number of files can be used, sub-folders can be used and will be recursively crawled
+* Any number of files can be used, sub-folders can be used and will be crawled recursively
 * Namespaces can be used
-* If the same keyword is declared twice (i.e. two functions with the same name in different classes) then only one of them will be taken into account, and a warning will be issued
+* If the same keyword is declared twice (i.e. two functions with the same name in different classes/files) then only one of them will be taken into account, and a warning will be issued

 About the execution:
-* These files will be required when any keyword from the file is requested for the first time; if none of its keyword is ever used, the file won't be required
+* Each given file will be required when any keyword from the file is requested for the first time; if none of its keyword is ever used, the file won't be required
 * **Calls to these functions will be made statically**; `$this` will not be available

-`stop_remote_server` keyword
+Stopping the server programmatically
 -----

 `stop_remote_server` is implemented and available as a keyword.